 You’re going to have to keep paying for things like housing, utilities, groceries, insurance, and necessary transportation.
 That’s a given.
 But you don’t always have to take these costs at face value.
 Especially in light of the COVID-19 pandemic, there are ways to save money on even essential expenses.

-Look into other available programs
+Look into government assistance programs

 If you’ve carefully planned your new budget, and you’re still concerned that you won’t be able to make ends meet, you might be able to apply for additional assistance.
 For example, a government-funded healthcare plan might be more affordable than continuing your employer-based insurance through COBRA.
 Or, if your unemployment income is low, you may be temporarily eligible for government aid programs like SNAP (food stamps), or the Low Income Home Energy Assistance Program (LIHEAP).
 You can use the “Benefits Finder” tool on Benefits.gov to explore supplemental government aid programs you might qualify for in your state.